Templates · Tax

 Follow these steps to get the most out of this template.

-Compare your total itemized deductions to the standard deduction ($14,600 single / $29,200 married in 2024).
+Add up your itemized deductions and see if they beat the standard deduction ($14,600 single / $29,200 married in 2024).

 Anyone who wants to make sure they are not leaving money on the table at tax time.